lorenzogirardi/kubernetes-postfix/README.md

 ## what is an email
-send email sometimes is a dedicated work in an enterprise company.
+Send email sometimes is a dedicated work in an enterprise company.
 There are many aspect to consider , not only infrastructure , like che segmentation of domains strategy,
 email answer engagement and each isp is using a different threashold to mark your email as a spam,
 however now we will focus only on the generic configuration with some minimum requirements.